Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Examples
 <br>
 <pre class="cblock">
-M957 E"heaterFault" D1 B2
+M957 E"heater_fault" D1 B2
 </pre>

 Raise a heater fault from expansion board at CAN address 2 on heater 1

 ### Notes

 The event type names are firmware-dependent.
-In RepRapFirmware they are: mainBoardPowerFail, heaterFault, driverError, filamentError, driverWarning, mcuTemperatureWarning.
+In RepRapFirmware they are: heater-fault, driver-error, filament-error, driver-warning.
+However, in RRF 3.4.0 it is necessary to use underscore "\_" in place of dash "-" when using these event names in M957.
+Future versions of RRF will allow the dash character to be used instead but will still allow underscore for backwards compatibility.

 The meaning of the device number depends on the event type.
 For a driver error it is the driver number.
 For a heater fault it is the heater number.
 For a filament error it is the extruder number.